Phoenix Spinal Cord Injury Attorneys

 These types of injuries make it impossible for even the hardest workers to maintain a full time job over the short and long term.
 This often means that spinal cord injury victims are unable to hold any type of job after sustaining their injuries.
 For victims who were the sole or primary wage earner in a family, this can have devastating results emotionally, mentally, and financially for the entire family.

 If you or someone you love has sustained a spinal cord injury due to the actions of another person, you're going to need some help from a skilled Phoenix injury attorney.
 The Husband & Wife Law Team is acutely aware of the frustration that comes with these types of injuries and can help you hold the negligent party responsible for what has happened to you and for the permanent and depressing changes your life has gone through.

-For legal help after your spinal cord injuries, contact Phoenix spinal cord injury attorneys Mark and Alexis Breyer at (602) 457-6222.
+For legal help after your spinal cord injuries, contact Phoenix spinal cord injury lawyers Mark and Alexis Breyer at (602) 457-6222.